 The process is quick and clean, taking between 5-10 minutes and does not involve any ink or mess.
 You will also not need to take off your head covering if you wear one for either religious or medical reasons.

 The location at which you will need to attend to give your biometric information will depend on how you are making your visa or immigration application.
-You will be told where to go after you’ve applied.
+You will be told where to go after you have applied.
 If you’re applying from within the UK, you’ll go to either a UK Visa and Citizenship Application Services (UKVCAS) service point, a service and support centre or a post office branch.
 There will be nominal fee of just £19.20.

 If you are outside the UK, you will be asked to go to a visa application centre.
 The cost will already be included in your application fee.